archbardinexile/BGCL/DM-notes.md

 ### Sullivanwick

-*Faust Blackflight* discovered the *Crosscut Circle* dead drop and learned the submarine's location.
+*Faust Blackflight* discovered the dead drop and learned that *Thibault Duchamp* (T) sent resonite from the bank's vault to the *Crosscut Circle* via the *Arxman*.
 When he heard that Anchorheart was planning to attack *Sullivanwick*, he engaged Anchorheart and claimed the submarine was almost finished.
 Anchorheart then changed tack south-west to intercept the Githzechi ships.

 Faust will bring sandwiches to the meeting and play along.
-He will try to find out what Blythe knows.
+He will try to find out what Blythe (V) knows.
 If discovered, he will offer the services of his ship, the *Lady Firehair*.
 The 6oS may be able to reach the Crosscut Circle before Anchorheart.

 > "It's the ship that made the Tamar run in less than 12 fathoms."
 >